Previous Class

 How times change eh?

-You could throw in some Worcestershire sauce, which has a bit of anchovy in it, or some oriental fish sauce if you were really adventurous.
+You could add some Worcestershire sauce, which has a bit of anchovy in it, or some oriental fish sauce if you were really adventurous.

 A few chopped lamb's kidneys and slices of black pudding are also not uncommon additions.